 ‘What these texts assert, however, is not a final judgment of all humanity but the continuing sovereignty of YHWH, who is king above all gods and who, therefore, will act whenever necessary in history to defend the needy or deliver his people from their enemies.
 He will judge the Greco-Roman oikoumenē in the same way that he judged and punished the Egyptians for having oppressed Israel (cf. Gen 15:14; Acts 7:7) or the Assyrians and Chaldeans – “according to their deeds and the work of their hands” – for having arrogantly exceeded their remit as agents of God’s wrath against Israel (Isa 10:12, 15; Jer 25:12-14, 17-26; Hab 2:15-16). (p54, italics his)

-Perriman acknowledges that recognising the setting up of ‘Christendom’ within the Roman empire during the early 4th century creates problems as a fulfilment of Paul’s words of judgment pronounced on the oikoumenē, for many have debated (and will continue to debate) both whether such an act by Constantine should have ever been sanctioned and the authenticity of such.
-But, regardless, Perriman sees both of these events (Ad 70 and the setting up of Christendom in the Roman empire) as the actual, historical outworking of God’s judgment that would come on the Jews first and the Greeks as well.
-And it is those who stand on the faithfulness of Jesus Christ who were to be saved from that wrath to come, to the Jew first in AD 70 and eventually to the Greek.
-Thus, God was vindicated and shown as the righteous through these acts of judgment.
+Perriman acknowledges that identifying the setting up of ‘Christendom’ within the Roman empire during the early 4th century as the fulfillment of Paul’s words of judgment pronounced on the oikoumenē can feel very problematic.
+Many have debated (and will continue to debate) both whether such an act by Constantine should have ever been sanctioned and the authenticity of such.
+But, regardless, Perriman sees both of these events (the war of AD 67-70 and the setting up of Christendom in the Roman empire) as the actual, historical outworking of God’s judgment that would come on the Jews first and the Greeks as well.
+And it is those who stand on the faithfulness of Jesus Christ who were to be delivered from the wrath to come, to the Jew first in AD 70 and eventually to the Greek.
+Thus, God was vindicated and shown as righteous through these acts of judgment.